albermax/innvestigate/README.md

   * **random:** Returns random Gaussian noise.

 All the available methods have in common that they try to analyze the output of a specific neuron with respect to input to the neural network.
-Typically one analysis the neuron with the largest activation in the output layer.
+Typically one analyses the neuron with the largest activation in the output layer.
-Now for example, given a Keras model, one can create a 'gradient' analyzer:
+For example, given a Keras model, one can create a 'gradient' analyzer:

 ```python
 import innvestigate